avahmetozdemir/mern-stack-todo-app/README.md

 MERN Stack application built with React NodeJs Express and MongoDB.

-Front end created with CRA and backend Nodejs-Express and MongoDB as database .
+Front end is created with CRA and backend is created Nodejs-Express. used MongoDB as database .
 It also uses https://react-bootstrap.github.io/ as front-end framework for React components.

 ## Screenshots